kanboard/kanboard/doc/ru_RU/cli.markdown

-  plugin:uninstall                   Remove a plugin plugin:upgrade                     Update all installed plugins projects projects:daily-stats               Calculate daily statistics for all projects trigger trigger:tasks                      Trigger scheduler event for all tasks
+  plugin:uninstall                   Remove a plugin plugin:upgrade                     Update all installed plugins projects projects:archive                   Disable projects not touched during one year projects:daily-stats               Calculate daily statistics for all projects trigger trigger:tasks                      Trigger scheduler event for all tasks